 3PB Employment barrister Sarah Bowen reviews the Supreme Court’s landmark decision in R (on the application of UNISON) v Lord Chancellor UKSC 51 that Tribunal fees are unlawful and discriminatory and considers what might happen next!

 Employment case law update - May 201722nd May 2017

 3PB Employment barrister Sarah Bowen provides a case law update covering the past month.
 Sarah's update includes: Supreme Court overturns the Court of Appeal and provides clarity on Indirect Discrimination in two cases: Essop and others v Home Office (UK Border Agency) and Naeem v Secretary of State for Justice UKSC 27; EAT refuses to apply and contradicts previous EAT authority (Agarwal v Cardiff University, Cardiff and Vale University Local Health Board UKEAT/0210/16/RD (22 March 2017)) in relation to the Tribunal's jurisdiction to construe contracts of employment: Weatherilt v Cathay Pacific Airways Limited UKEAT/0333/16/RN (25 April 2017) and Multiple choice test amounts to indirect discrimination: Government Legal Service v Brookes UKEAT/0302/16/RN

-Skilled employment and discrimination law practitioner who is often instructed to handle equal pay, unfair dismissal, TUPE and breach of contract claims.
+Sarah Bowen is a skilled employment and discrimination law barrister who is often instructed to handle equal pay, unfair dismissal, TUPE and breach of contract claims.
 She regularly acts for local authorities, the NHS and education sector clients.